mari-mizutani/php-crud/readme.md

 You will use the MVC structure provided in the [PHP MVC Boilerplate](https://github.com/becodeorg/php-mvc-boilerplate) repo provided by your coach, to help you on your way!

 In this assigment you will end up with at least 3 models and 3 controllers, but you could end up with more.
 Model the software how you want it!

-### What is CRUD?
-When we are building web applications, we want our models to provide four basic types of functionality.
-Most models will have to be able to Create, Read, Update, and Delete.
-This is often abbreviated as CRUD.

-While is an old style of approaching applications, with new ways of thinking (Domain Driven Design, Event Driven Design) that are more flow based - CRUD is still a large portion of all the programs developed today.

-### Tips
-- You will see that the Teacher and Student entity are really similar - maybe you can use `Extend` here as an OOP technique?
-- Create and Update are very similar in how they behave, with some smart coding techniques you could use almost the same code for both pages.

 ## Must-have features
 You have to provide the following pages for Students, Teacher & Class.